hakdogan/IntroduceToEclicpseVert.x/worker/README.md

-# Worker Verticle
+# Worker Module

-This example shows the use of `worker verticle`.
+This example in this module shows the use of `Worker Verticle`.
 A word you send with the `HTTP Post` request over the `http://localhost:8080/get/:message` is saved to a text file that's located under `recources` directory.

 ```java
    final Vertx vertx = Vertx.vertx();